vesimies/personal_library/README.md

 # Learning Journal & Source Library 📓

-This is a personal project where I document my daily learning journey.
+This is a personal project where I document my learning journey.

 ## Why I’m Doing This